Review: Cathay Pacific First Class (777-300ER)

 Cathay Pacific’s The Wing, First Class Lounge – Directions to Cabanas and Shower Suites

-Cabanas are bookable for 90 minutes on a first come first serve basis.
-We didn’t partake in these during our visit as were only around for about 30 minutes, but it would have been neat to compare these with the Day Suites in The Pier.
+Cabanas are bookable for 90 minutes on a first-come come first-served basis.
+We didn’t partake in these during our visit as we were only around for about 30 minutes, but it would have been neat to compare these with the Day Suites at The Pier.

 Overall, I concur with the general sentiment that the Pier is a nicer lounge than the Wing.
 Both are fantastic and have their own unique features, but the Pier was just more modern, with more food options, a better bar, and a better view.